Frequently Asked Questions

 - 100% to Off Campus Bank Checking Account

 While work study is a form of financial aid, the money must be earned.
 Students are given a specific dollar amount that they may earn each semester.
 Until the money is earned and applied to your account, you will not be given credit for it.

 A negative balance indicates that the account has a credit.
 This credit balance is the result of overpayment due to loans, scholarships, or personal payment.
 If you have a negative balance, you do not need to pay anything on your account at this time.
-The credit is available for you to withdraw in the form of cash (up to $200 per day) or check (see below).
+The credit is available for you to withdraw or leave on your account for future expenses.
+If you withdraw, it can be in cash (up to $200 per day) or check (see below).

 Cash: Personally paid in the Student Accounts Office.

 Check: Made payable to College of St. Benedict and mailed or personally delivered to the Student Accounts Office.

 Online Payment Options:

 Electronic Check: Entered online using a savings/checking account routing number.
 Use the eBilling website.

 Credit/Debit Card: We accept online credit/debit card payments from VISA, MasterCard, American Express, Discover, Diners Club, JCB, China Union Pay, BC Card, and DinaCard.
 A fee of 2.85% ($3.00 minimum) will be assessed of credit/debit card payments.
 Credit/debit cards will not be accepted in person or over the phone.
 Please use the eBilling website.

 Wire Transfer: To make a wire transfer payment, please contact the Student Accounts Office by either mailing or emailing your request to receive the wire transfer information.
 You may also stop in the Student Accounts Office to request the information in person.
 When making a wire transfer, please include the student's ID number and name in the reference section.